RaphaeldeGail/legendary-workstation/README.md

 <!-- BEGIN_TF_DOCS -->
 # Legendary Workstation

-This code sets up a plateform for managing a development environment in Google Cloud, similar to a local environment (local virtual machine)
+This code sets up a plateform for managing a development environment in Google Cloud, similar to a local environment (local virtual machine).

 ## Infrastructure description